 This passage teaches three things.
 First, the members of the church in Galatia were abandoning the gospel.
 Second, there were false teachers coming into the church, who were motivating the members to do this.
 Third, this had happened “quickly” after Paul left.
 The word for trouble here is tarassō, which is also used in Acts 15:24.
 It means to shake or to agitate.
-In both cases, the Christian believers had their faith threatened by false teaching.
+In both cases, the Christian believers had their faith threatened or shaken by false teaching.

 (2:4 NIV) “This matter arose because some false believers had infiltrated our ranks to spy on the freedom we have in Christ Jesus and to make us slaves.”

 The NASB/NLT say that these false believers were brought into the church.
 It must have been that these false believers (pretending to be believers) were coming into Christian meetings, spreading false doctrine.